A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Conclusions

-We note that our study only considers a magnetar model \citep{ostriker71, kasen10, inserra13, nicholl17c} when fitting the observed multi-band lights curves of these SLSNe.
+We note that our study only considers a magnetar model \citep{ostriker71, kasen10, inserra13, nicholl17c} when fitting the observed multi-band light curves of these SLSNe.
 A non-negligible fraction of SLSNe-I show signs of bumps or undulations in their light curves \citep{nicholl16, lunnan20, hosseinzadeh22, west23}.
-This behavior is not typical of a basic magnetar spin-down model, although some recent work has attempted to extend magnetar models to describe bumpy light curves \citep{dong23}.
-Furthermore, some studies have suggested that $\sim 25$\% of SLSNe-I, particularly those with light curve undulations, can be better described with a H-poor CSM interaction model \citep{chen22b}.
+This behavior is not typical of a basic magnetar spin-down model, although some recent work has attempted to extend magnetar models to describe bumpy light curves \citep{chugai22, moriya22, dong23}.
+Furthermore, some studies have suggested that $\sim 25$\% of SLSNe-I, particularly those with light curve undulations, can be better described with a H-poor CSM interaction model \citep{chen23b}.
 The origin of these light curve undulations remains unclear.
 Despite a sample of SLSNe with well-measured UV evolution, we find no strong trends between any of the physical parameters studied here and the presence of light curve undulations.
+Additionally, some events like SN2018ibb, while observationally classified as SLSNe-I, may have long-term light curves that disfavor magnetar models \citep{schulze24}.

-As Type I SLSNe can be very luminous they allow for studies of supernova physics and rates at high redshift \citep{angus19}.
+As Type I SLSNe can be very luminous, they allow for studies of supernova physics and rates at high redshift \citep{angus19}.
 Additionally, there is promising evidence that SLSNe-I can be used as cosmological probes \citep{inserra21, khetan23}.
 As such, it is important to understand the progenitors and explosion physics of such events.
 With the upcoming Legacy Survey of Space and Time \citep[LSST; ][]{ivezic08} on the Vera Rubin Observatory, we will find many more SLSNe.
 As we have shown, as long as there is sufficient rest-frame UV coverage, such events can be well-studied and used to further understand this rare population of massive star supernovae.
 Finally, we have provided the uniformly reduced, updated Swift photometry for these 27 well-observed SLSNe.

 \acknowledgments